jacobxperez/lexica-ultralegible/.github/CONTRIBUTING.md

 # Contributing

 Welcome designers, help us improve Atkinson Hyperlegible Pro for everyone.
-Before you start contributing to this project, it's important to read the following sections to better understand its vision.
+Before you start contributing to this project, it's important to read the following sections to better understand it's vision.
 If you come across any [bugs](#bug-reports) or have any [feature requests](#feature-requests), please use the [issue tracker](https://github.com/jacobxperez/atkinson-hyperlegible-pro/issues).
 You can also submit a project [proposal](#proposals) and engage with the community by opening a [discussion](https://github.com/jacobxperez/atkinson-hyperlegible-pro/discussions).
 Any contribution or feedback is welcome.

 ---